cout-DOMINIC/My-OpenGL-Project/README.md

 # Rendering-Pipeline-Project

-Moderate software project developed as part of my Master's degree studies at HTW Berlin.
+Moderate software project developed as part of my Master's degree studies at HTW Berlin - University of Applied Sciences.
 The goal was to explore Modern OpenGL, expand my knowledge of computer graphics, and build a simple rendering pipeline.
 The project features a movable virtual camera, various primitive virtual objects, texture mapping, shader programming, and much more.

 <p align="center">